DawievLill/DataScience-871/README.md

 - Julia basics
 - Data wrangling with Julia
+- Fundamental concepts in machine learning
 - Linear and polynomial regression
+- Ridge regression and LASSO
-- k-Nearest neighbours
+- Decision trees
-- Tree-based methods
+- Random forests
+- Gradient boosting and bagging

 Second part of the course focuses on selection of topics

 - Basic Shell commands
-- Databases (SQL and BigQuery)
+- Introduction to SQL
+- Google BigQuery
 - Parallel programming
 - Cloud computing with Google Compute Engine